oxidrive/oxidrive/CONTRIBUTING.md

 > [!WARNING]
 > Nix users cannot use the regular Playwright-managed browsers.
 The project's [flake.nix](flake.nix) should install the correct Nix package, but [at the moment](https://github.com/NixOS/nixpkgs/pull/298944) only Chromium is provided.
-> Run `just e2e/test --project chromium` instead of the regular command, or select only `chromium` if running `just e2e/ui`. `Mobile Chromium` is also supported.
+> Run `just e2e/chromium` instead of the regular command, or select only `chromium` if running `just e2e/ui`. `Mobile Chromium` is also supported.

 Running `just e2e/test` from the root of the repository will:
 - start a [Docker Compose](e2e/docker-compose.yml) stack with a release build of Oxidrive and a Postgres database
 - run the test suite against [all supported browsers](e2e/playwright.config.ts#L37) (both desktop and mobile).

 A nice GUI is also provided by running `just e2e/ui`, which also allows inspecting the application as tests run.

+> [!NOTE]
+> When run locally Playwright will attempt to reuse an existing running instance of Oxidrive to run tests against.
+This is good if you're working on tests, because it avoids rebuilding the app image for nothing.
+If you changed the source code, however, you need to trigger a rebuild to see the changes in action.
+This can be achieved by running `just e2e/rebuild && just e2e/test`.

 [Go]: https://go.dev
 [Rust]: https://rust-lang.org